-The PupSaver-Compatible Harness was used in crash testing with the AirPupSaver 45 and was proven safe and effective.
+The PupSaver-Compatible Harness was used in crash testing and was proven safe and effective.
 We also suggest using the PupSaver-Compatible Harness, since the additional chest side D-ring makes for easier and more comfortable experience for you and your dog.

-Do NOT use a flat collar with your PupSaver.
+Do NOT use a collar with your PupSaver.

 Q: Can I put two dogs together in a PupSaver?

 No, it is not recommended that more than one dog is placed in any single PupSaver seat, even if their combined weights are under the limit.
 Having two dogs in one seat could result in a collision of the dogs' heads on impact, causing serious injury.
-They may enjoy each other's company, but safety must come first always!
-We are hard at work, at PupSaver HQ, creating a two-seater style and will update this page when we have it ready for purchase.
+They may enjoy each other's company, but safety must always come first!

 Q: Why the rear-facing design?
 What if my dog doesn't like this type of seat?